root-foundation/root/README.md

 _[homan](https://x.com/homanspirit) & [shiv](https://scholar.google.com/citations?user=WNUGEccAAAAJ&hl=en)_

-A vision for a _single_ system that will unite humanity and unlock its potential — in the age of superintelligence.
+A vision for a _single_ expression that will unite humanity and unlock our collective potential — in the age of superintelligence.

 ---